OxWearables/asleep/README.md

 ## Acknowledgements
 We would like to thank all our code contributors, manuscript co-authors, and research participants for their help in making this work possible.
 The data processing pipeline of this repository is based on the [step_count](https://github.com/OxWearables/stepcount#processing-csv-files) package from our group.
+Special thanks to @chanshing for his help in developing the package.